 As the son and grandson of Baptist ministers, White grew up with a firm spiritual foundation and was saved in September 1993.
-Little time passed before he felt a call to vocational Christian ministry.
-While White attended a Christian university, he also opened four karate schools and began to fight competitively, having been involved in the sport through high school.
-These competitions led to him being inducted into the World Martial Arts Hall of Fame and winning the Black Belt Middle Weight World Amateur Championship.
-Thomas White became the 10th president of Cedarville University on July 1, 2013.
-Serving in a variety of leadership roles and responsibilities, White has more than a decade of administrative, teaching, and research experience and combines strong leadership with a pastoral heart for ministry while standing for biblical truth.
+Soon after, he felt a call to vocational Christian ministry.
+White opened four karate schools during his college years, fought competitively, and has been inducted into the World Martial Arts Hall of Fame.
+He became the 10th president of Cedarville University on July 1, 2013.
+White has more than a decade of administrative, teaching, and research experience and combines strong leadership with a pastoral heart for ministry while standing for biblical truth.

 Dan DeWitt Bio